 Example: //mef123.mefprovider.org/–/

-The MEF-FQDN represents a globally unique identifier of a MEF.
+The MEF-FQDN represents a globally unique identifier of a MEF (aka.
+MEF ID)..

-Editor’s Note: It should be further discussed whether or not the MEF Identifier needs to be represented in the form of an FQDN.
-The FQDN format has been proposed here to enable IP address resolution via DNS query.
-However, mapping between unique identifiers and IP addresses could be done in other alternative ways.

 The From parameter of the <mefClientReg> create request primitive shall be left empty if the MEF client does not have a MEF Client ID assigned yet.
 If the MEF client interfaces with the MEF on behalf of the node (cf. clause 5.2.1), the Node-ID of the respective ADN, ASN, MN or IN shall serve as MEF Client ID.

-Editor’s Note: the applicable format(s) of the MEF Client ID require more clarification

 Originator:

 No change from the generic procedures in clause 7.2.2.1 of [3] with clarifications discussed in clauses 5.2.2 and 6.3, and with following differences: